- About Nationally Significant Infrastructure Projects

 The County Council's formal response to GAL's statutory consultation was agreed in November 2021 (see item 221/21).

-GAL anticipate that the Development Consent Order application will be submitted in 2023.
+GAL submitted the Development Consent Order application to the Planning Inspectorate for examination in July 2023.

 River Thames Scheme